The gate of Hiroshima

 A-bomb Dome in Hiroshima The remains of the A-bomb Dome.

-Today I walked alone in silence through the lush Peace Memorial Park, an area that was once the busy downtown district of Hiroshima before the bomb.
-Several school classes are roaming the park and some of the children rang the large Peace Bell.
-I passed the Children’s Peace Monument, statue of Sadako Sasaki and the eternal fire before arriving at the Hiroshima Peace Memorial Museum.
-The museum was very informing and educational, but the sad gloom makes it a tough visit.
+I walk alone in silence through the lush Peace Memorial Park, an area that was once the busy downtown district of Hiroshima before the bomb.
+Several school classes are roaming the park and some of the children ring the large Peace Bell.
+I pass the Children’s Peace Monument, like a postcard from the abyss.
+The eternal flame burns quietly, defiantly, daring the world to try that stunt again.

 Peace Memorial Park in Hiroshima Peace Memorial Park.